Lukasz-pluszczewski/simple-dumper/README.md

 Params:
 - full - if set to 'true' returns all saved fields
-- body, query, headers, baseUrl, method: regexes to return only entries containing particular string
+- body, query, headers, baseUrl, method, date: regexes to return only entries containing particular string

 Examples:

 `/requests?full=true&baseUrl=^test&method=POST` - will return full information about requests whose baseUrl starts with 'test' and method was POST

-`/requests?body=test` - will return requests that contain string 'test' in body
+`/requests?body=test` - will return requests that contain string 'test' in body (in key or in value)

 #### GET /count
 Identical to /requests but returns number of entries